wilsonify/wilsonify.github.io/content/recipes/CHOCOLATE CHIP AND ALMOND BUTTER COOKIES51.md

 ## Modifications
-It really helps the dough come together if this shit is cold, so just stick it in the fridge.
-You could use peanut butter if that’s all you got, but that is a totally different kind of cookie—just know that shit.
+It really helps the dough come together if this    is cold, so just stick it in the fridge.
+You could use peanut butter if that’s all you got, but that is a totally different kind of cookie—just know that   .

  Depends on how much chocolate you like in your cookies.
-That’s your fucking call.
+That’s your  call.